sethjensen1/end-point-blog/2023/05/using-endeavouros-as-daily-driver.md

 - Arch Linux
 ---

 I have been using Manjaro Linux (based on Arch Linux) for my work desktop and PopOS (based on Ubuntu) for my laptop for quite some time now, and wanted to find another Arch Linux-based distro for my daily driver.
-Rather than aimlessly searching through the hundreds (or thousands) of Linux distros out there, I made several requirements the chosen distro should meet:
+Rather than aimlessly searching through the hundreds of Linux distros out there, I made several requirements the chosen distro should meet:

 - Easy to maintain
 - Has strong community support and stable development